On links in $S_{g} \times S^{1}$ and its invariants: Links in and links in

 Let us remind that one can obtain a link $K$ in $\Sigma \times S^{1}$ by using 2-component links $K \sqcup J$ in $S^{3}$, where $J$ is a fibered knot (or link) and $\Sigma$ is a Seifert surface of $J$.
 In this section, we will discuss how to obtain a link $K \sqcup J$ in $S^{3}$ from a link $K$ in $S_{g} \times S^{1}$. \\[2mm]

 \textbf{Step 1.} Let $K$ be a link $S_{g} \times S^{1}$ and $D$ a diagram of $D$.\\

 \textbf{Step 2.} Let us construct band presentation of the diagram.\\

+\textbf{Step 3.} To obtain an orientable surface, we twist the band where source-sink structure is broken, see Fig.\ref{exa_linkwfiber-3}.
+This is always possible and it is proved in \cite{NaokoKamada}.

-\textbf{Step 3.} If there is a circle, which can be contractable, then we connect it with one of boundary of bands as described in Fig.~\ref{exa_linkwfiber-rule}.
+\textbf{Step 4.} If there is a circle, which can be contractable, then we connect it with one of boundary of bands as described in Fig.~\ref{exa_linkwfiber-rule}.
 For each double line we make a link as described in Fig.~\ref{exa_linkwfiber-rule}.
+Then we obtain a link $K \sqcup J$, where $J$ is a fibered link, see Fig. \ref{exa_linkwfiber-4}.

 If $K$ is a knot, then it is easy to see that $lk(K, J) = deg(K)$.
 Moreover, the knot $K$ is placed on a Seifert surface $\Sigma$ with $\partial \Sigma = J$.

 \textbf{Question} The component $J$ of link $K \sqcup J$ is a fibered link?\\[2mm]